ajschumacher/cnfg/README.rst

 This is so trivial!
 -------------------

-Yes, it's only like five lines of code, but it's useful all over the place and it's the right level of complexity for a lot of projects.
+Yes, it's as simple as possible, and it's useful all over the place and the right level of complexity for a lot of projects.
-Try it!